Grant094/grant094-diceware/README.md

 Sadly, you cannot open `diceware/index.html` directly, as the CORS policy in Chrome prevents that.
 If you know of a way to fix that, please [open an issue](https://github.com/dmuth/diceware/issues). :-)

-# Will this work on an iPhone?

-Yep!
-It should work on any mobile phone or tablet that supports Javascript, but I have only tested it on an iPhone 5S at this time.

-# Will this work in an air-gapped environment?

-Yes, copies of assets such as Bootstrap and jQuery have been made, and Diceware can now be run without requiring an Internet connection.

 # Development

 This app is built with <a href="https://webpack.js.org/">Webpack</a>.